dagster-io/dagster/python_modules/dagster-airflow/README.md

 ## Installing the dagster-airflow plugin

-Airflow needs to know about our the custom `DagsterOperator` that we'll use to execute steps in containerized pipelines.
-We use Airflow's [plugin machinery](https://airflow.apache.org/plugins.html) to accomplish this.
+If you prefer not to use Airflow plugins, you can skip this step and  import the `DagsterOperator` directly.
+Be sure that the dagster-airflow package is installed in the Python environment in which you run Airflow:

+    from dagster_airflow import DagsterOperator

+Alternatively, we can use Airflow's [plugin machinery](https://airflow.apache.org/plugins.html).
 Airflow looks for plugins in a magic directory, `$AIRFLOW_HOME/plugins/`.
 The dagster plugin is defined in `dagster_airflow/dagster_plugin.py`.
 You can copy that file to the plugin directory yourself, or just run our convenience CLI tool: